-CIB Marine categorizes residential, home equity, purchased home equity pools, and other consumer loans into risk categories based on relevant information obtained at the time of origination about the ability of the borrower(s) to service their debt, such as current financial information, employment status and history, historical payment experience, credit scores, and type and amount of collateral, among other factors, CIB Marine updates relevant information for these types of loans at the time of refinance, troubled debt restructuring, or other indications of financial difficulty (e.g., past due status 90 days or more).
+CIB Marine categorizes residential, home equity, purchased home equity pools, and other consumer loans into risk categories based on relevant information obtained at the time of origination about the ability of the borrower(s) to service their debt, such as current financial information, employment status and history, historical payment experience, credit scores, and type and amount of collateral, among other factors.
+CIB Marine updates relevant information for these types of loans at the time of refinance, troubled debt restructuring, or other indications of financial difficulty (e.g., past due status 90 days or more).
+A non-performing loan in these categories are those that are on non-accrual status, past due 90 days or more, or has been modified at a time of experiencing financial difficulty.
 All new loans are rated Pass at the time of origination.
 At origination, credit score and loan-to-value ("LTV") play a significant role in the approval of the credit and borrowers are required to have a credit score above 660 and, where collateralized, a LTV of 100% or less depending on the type of collateral.
-CIB Marine does not originate subprime loans or non-traditional residential real estate loans.
+CIB Marine does not originate subprime loans or nontraditional residential real estate loans.
 If new information obtained indicates deteriorated risk, the loan is downgraded using the same category descriptions as used for commercial, commercial real estate, and construction and development loans.
 In addition, CIB Marine further considers current payment status as an indicator of which risk category to assign the borrower, but only in the direction of a deteriorated risk category.
 Loans past due 60-89 days are classified as substandard-accrual and loans 90 days or more past due are classified as doubtful.
-In the special case of the loans that are part of the purchased home equity pools, loans past due 27-89 days with certain other higher risk qualities at origination are considered substandardaccrual and 90 days past due loans are charged-off in full.
+In the special case of the loans that are part of the purchased home equity pools, loans past due 27-89 days with certain other higher risk qualities at origination are considered substandard-accrual and 90 days past due loans are charged-off in full.
 As a result, there are no balances for these loans in substandard-nonaccrual or doubtful categories.

 The greater the level of deteriorated risk, as indicated by a loan's assigned risk category, the greater the likelihood a loss will occur in the future.
-If the loan is impaired then the loan loss reserve for the loan is recorded at the loan's level of impairment.
-If the loan is not impaired, then its loan loss reserves are determined by the application of a loss rate that increases with risk in accordance with CIB Marine's allowance for loan loss policy.
+The estimate of credit losses on each loan is developed as described in the accounting policies in Footnote 1.